-The 2020 National Police Bravery Awards are now open.
+The 2020 National Police Bravery Awards are now closed.

 This award has been developed for police by police and nominations are sought from officers across the country.

 While police work is inherently dangerous…some actions stand out.

 Do you know someone who has performed an exceptional act in exceptional circumstances?

 - The nominee must be a sworn police officer from an Australian police jurisdiction.

 - Nominees must have undertaken an outstanding act of courage or bravery, by selflessly putting themselves in harms way to protect others, going well beyond the call of duty.

 - Where feasible, the incident should have occurred in the past twelve months, however exceptions could include if the matter is subjudice or if other unavoidable delays have occurred.